Applicants must apply on-line at our website: www.westernvawater.org/careers

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Reviews plans, specifications, and submittals for various projects, including site and subdivision plans for development projects.
+Review plans, specifications, and submittals for various water and sewer projects.

 Conducts site visits and field inspections as necessary.

-Provides technical support and assistance to internal and external customers relating to Authority facilities, infrastructure, and services.
+Assists internal and external customers with questions relating to Authority facilities and services.

 Participates in various work teams as assigned.